elastic/rally/docs/serverless.rst

 .. note::

-    Elasticsearch Serverless API is not publicly documented yet.
+    The Elasticsearch Serverless API is not yet publicly documented.
 Today, the ultimate documentation is Elasticsearch `source code <https://github.com/elastic/elasticsearch>`_.
-Please look for ``@ServerlessScope(Scope.PUBLIC)`` annotation to determine if a given REST action is available in Serverless.
+Please look for the ``@ServerlessScope(Scope.PUBLIC)`` annotation to determine if a given REST action is available in Serverless.

 The automatic task skip can be overridden through :ref:`run-on-serverless<track_schedule>` property::